Points To Consider Before Choosing A GRE Test Center

 List of GRE Test Centers:

 There are more than 180 countries in which the ETS administers the GRE test in both formats.
 Prometric is the US-based company that is responsible for conducting GRE.
-As there is a distinction between the two formats of the GRE, the GRE testing locations also vary between Paper-Based testing centers and Computer-Based testing centers.
+As there is a distinction between the two formats of the examination, the test center also vary between Paper-Based testing centers and Computer-Based testing centers.

 - Paper-Based Test Centers: You may view all the available test centers for Paper-Based GRE if you follow the link: http://www.ets.org/s/gre/pdf/gre_pbt_center_lists.pdf.
 This link directs you to a table, showing the available test sites for this format of the Paper-Based GRE test.